jennettageorge/EntityResolution/README.md

-# Govini Entity Resolution and Deduplification
+# Entity Resolution and Deduplification

 ## Assignment